desflaherty/project1/README.md

 Technologies Used:
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-HTML5
-CSS
-Bootstrap 3.3.7
-Javascript
+HTML5 -The webs core markup language used for creating content for the web.
+HTML5 is the 5th edition of the language.       https://www.w3.org/TR/html52/
+CSS - Used in two files style.css and underline.css.
+Style.css containes the stylesheet used to format the presentation of the website.
+The underline.css styelsheet controls the mouse over underline effect for the navigation items in the nav bar. https://www.w3.org/standards/webdesign/htmlcss
+Bootstrap 3.3.7 -An open source toolkit for developing with HTML, CSS and JS https://getbootstrap.com/ Javascript -An object-oriented computer programming language commonly used to create interactive effects within web browsers. https://developer.mozilla.org/bm/docs/Web/JavaScript
-Font Awesome
+Font Awesome -
 Google Fonts
 JQuery
-Photoshop -  Trial version used to create the Logo used on the site from a photo sourced online. https://www.photoshop.com DownloadGram - Third party software used to download photos from Instagram for use in the gallery section on the website https://downloadgram.com/
+Photoshop -  Trial version used to create the Black Coffee Logo used on the site - cropped from a photo sourced online. https://www.photoshop.com
+DownloadGram - Third party software used to download photos from Instagram for use in the gallery section on the website https://downloadgram.com/